 - Improper warm-up and stretching

-- High-riding and/or far back saddles cause cyclist to extend the knee more than 150 degrees
+- High-riding and/or far back saddles cause a cyclist to extend the knee more than 150 degrees

-Musculoskeletal conditions which can predispose the person to iliotibial band syndrome patient related factors that can add to causation of the iliotibial band syndrome.
+Musculoskeletal conditions which can predispose the person to iliotibial band syndrome patient-related factors that can add to the causation of the iliotibial band syndrome.

 Limb length Inequality

-Unequal limb length causes changes in abduction of hip during the gait cycle, sacral leveling, and pelvic tilt.
+Unequal limb length causes changes in the abduction of the hip during the gait cycle, sacral leveling, and pelvic tilt.
 This puts increased strain on iliotibial band and tensor fascia lata.

 Genu Varum [Bow knees]

 Genu varum is thought to lead to increased stretching of iliotibial band over lateral femoral condyle but there is little empirical support.